-Cancer is a leading cause of death worldwide, and according to the World Health Organization it accounted for 9.6 million deaths globally in 2018.
-Cancer follows only heart disease as the leading killer in the U.S. The American Cancer Society estimates that an estimated 1.8 million Americans will be diagnosed with cancer and 606,520 will die from the disease in 2020.
+Cancer is a leading cause of death worldwide, and according to the World Health Organization it accounted for nearly 10 million deaths globally in 2020.
+Cancer follows only heart disease as the leading killer in the U.S. The American Cancer Society estimated that in 2021 approximately 1.9 million Americans would be diagnosed with cancer and 608,570 would die from the disease.